Chip-firing and critical groups of signed graphs: Preliminaries

 An important construction in the study of signed graphs is the notion of vertex switching.

 \begin{defn} Suppose $G_\phi$ is a signed graph, and let $v \in V$ be a vertex.
-Define a new function $\psi: E \rightarrow \{+,-\}$ by reversing the sign of every edge incident to $v$, the resulting signed graph $G_\psi$ is said to be obtained by \emph{switching} the vertex $v$.
-A pair of signed graphs $G_{\phi}$ and $ G_{\phi'}$ (with the same underlying unsigned graph) are \emph{switching equivalent} if there exists a sequence of vertex switchings on $G_\phi$ that results in $G_{\phi'}$. \end{defn}
+If we reverse the sign of every edge incident to $v$ we obtain a new function $\psi: E \rightarrow \{+,-\}$, and the resulting signed graph $G_\psi$ is said to be obtained by \emph{switching} the vertex $v$.
+A pair of signed graphs $G_{\phi}$ and $ G_{\phi'}$ (with the same underlying unsigned graph $G$) are \emph{switching equivalent} if there exists a sequence of vertex switchings on $G_\phi$ that results in $G_{\phi'}$. \end{defn}

-Switching equivalence defines an equivalence relation on all signed graphs on a fixed underlying graph $G$.
+Allowing for sequences of vertex switchings defines an equivalence relation on the set of signed graphs with a fixed underlying graph $G$.
 From \cite[Lemma 3.1]{Zaslavsky} we have the following.

 \begin{lem} Suppose $G$ is a connected graph and let $T$ be a spanning tree.
 Each switching equivalence class of signed graphs on $G$ has a unique representative which is positive on $T$.
 In particular, the number of switching equivalence classes on $G$ is given by $2^{|E|-|V| +1}$. \end{lem}